Sarrat

-The town is known as the birthplace of Ferdinand Marcos, the 10th President of the Philippines and for Sarrat Church, the largest church in the province and with the longest nave in the country and an Important Cultural Property of the Philippines.
+The town is known as the birthplace of Ferdinand Marcos, the 10th President of the Philippines.

 Etymology

-Cabayugan was how the people called Sarrat by its first settlers led by the village chief Minagel (Maingel) Bang'at and his wife Sarrah, before the arrival of the Spaniards on the latter part of the 16th century.
-Sarrat is a compound of the couple's names and is believed to be coined by their son Garo.
+Cabayugan was how the people called Sarrat by its first settlers led by the village chief Minagel (Maingel) Bang'at and his wife Sarrah, before the arrival of the Spaniards in the latter part of the 16th century.
+Sarrat is a compound of the couple's names and is believed to have been coined by their son, Garo.